What is Adult Peer Support?

-• Is practicing within a group agency in the Optum Idaho network under Optum supervisory protocol.
+- Currently practicing with a group agency in the Optum Idaho network under the existing Optum supervisory protocol.